adion81/mern-lectures/day-02-oop.md

 const s2 = new Sanwich("sourdough", "bacon", true, "avacado", "lettuce", "tomato", "basil pesto aioli");
 ```

+To make an instance of a `Sandwich` we need to use the `new` keyword.

 ### 2.5 prototype methods (like .5 of a way)